 • Job Simulations (companies like EY use multiple types of questions within one test, to create a realistic job simulation)

 There are six major providers of online tests, with SHL being the market leader by some distance:

-Get some practise tests and start practising as soon as you start your application.
+Get some practise tests and start practising as soon as you start your applications.

 Why pay when you can get it for free?

-Most free online tests are incomplete, unrealistic, or just ridiculously simple (like the 3 question IQ test that magically reveals you to be the next Einstein)
+Most free online tests are incomplete, unrealistic, or just ridiculously simple (like the 3 question IQ test that magically reveals you could be the next Einstein)

 At Job Ready English, we use Job Test Prep with our bespoke coaching clients.
-They expect us to provide them with the best tools for the job.
-We use Job Test Prep as they have been around since 1992.
-Give the broadest range of tests (500+) and stay updated with the latest tests from different companies.
+They expect us to provide them with the best tools for the job and have been around since 1992.
+They give the broadest range of tests (500+) and stay updated with the latest tests from different companies.

-Their platform system is easy to use and provides detailed answers.
+Their platform is easy to use and provides detailed walkthrough answers .

 You should have your list of 40+ companies and vacancies you can start systematically working through.